zeon256/zeon256/README.md

 []()
 - 🔭 I’m currently serving NS at MHA/HTX as a CyberNSF.
-- 🌱 I’m currently learning reverse engineering.
+- 🌱 I’m currently preparing to go back to school.
 - 📫 How to reach me: me@inve.rs
 - ⚡ Fun fact: I like rust 🦀